-Peter is a freelance journalist who specialises in food, culture and travel.
-He has nearly 20 years’ experience writing news and feature stories for Australian magazines, newspapers and websites.
+Peter is a freelance journalist who specialises in the environment, food, culture and travel.
+He has more than 20 years of experience writing news and feature stories for Australian magazines, newspapers and websites.

-In 2005 Peter became Melbourne magazine’s staff writer.
-Since then he’s built an impressive knowledge of what makes Melbourne tick.
+Peter has built an impressive knowledge of what makes Melbourne tick.
 From best restaurants, secret parks and hidden gardens to parochial quirks and cultural oddities, Peter has probed the city deep for answers – sometimes even literally (as in “Going Down,” a feature on Melbourne’s underground marvels).

-In a mix of regular columns and longer features he has written about everything from the Sherrin football factory, the city loop and the Melbourne Club to cheapest beach houses, haunted houses, and suburban adventure sports.
-He has interviewed former Prime Minister Julia Gillard, Dr Who (Tom Baker, of course), former Police Commissioner Christine Nixon, former Premier Steve Bracks, Melbourne Lord Mayor Robert Doyle, runner Robert De Castella and Sydney Olympics mascot, Nikki Webster.
+In a mix of regular columns and longer features he has written about everything from the Sherrin football factory, the city loop and the Melbourne Club to cheapest beach houses and haunted houses.
+He has interviewed Labor senator Penny Wong, Dr Who (Tom Baker, of course), musician Vance Joy and Grand Designs host Kevin McCloud.
+You can read a selection of his work with that magazine archived in pdf form here.

-Today he is a regular contributor to real estate magazine Domain writes magazine and news articles for a range of media organisations including Fairfax, Pacific+ and independent magazines, teaches journalism in the Associate Degree of Professional Writing and Editing at RMIT University, the University of Melbourne and is a freelance copywriter for a mix of corporate clients.
-Peter is based in the Nicholas Building, Melbourne.
-He is a member of the Media and Entertainment Arts Alliance.
+He has since been a regular contributor to real estate and lifestyle magazines Domain, Domain Review, and RACV’s RoyalAuto, CPA Australia’s In The Black magazine and continues to write freelance for a range of other media organisations.
+He has also been a sessional teacher of freelance writing and journalism for the Associate Degree of Professional Writing and Editing at RMIT University and for the University of Melbourne.
+Peter is a member of the Media and Entertainment Arts Alliance.